 Steam Cakes:

-- Grease 3 tinfoil cake pans well with vegetable oil.
-(Any neutral oil works.)
+- Add 1st layer.
 When the water is steaming, add 3/4 cup of Coconut Milk Batter to each pan.
 I transfer batter into a measuring cup, making sure it measures 3/4 cup exactly.
-Then I use a small spatula to scrape into the tinfoil cake pan.
+Then I use a small spatula to scrape into the foil pan.
 The batter is quite thick so scraping is a necessary step for measurement accuracy.
 Repeat for all cakes.

-- Add additional 3/4 cup of Coconut Milk Batter directly on top.
-It should cover the red bean filling and go all the way to the edge.
-Repeat for all cakes.
+- Steam 2nd layer.
 Steam until cooked through, an additional 45 minutes.
-Check the water, from time to time, to make sure the water does not run out.
+Check the water, from time to time, to make sure it does not run out.
 When a skewer comes out clean, it's done.

-- Cool completely and invert onto a platter.
-Serve and enjoy!
-This cake tastes best the day it's made.
+- *This cake tastes best the day it's made.
 Leftovers should be wrapped tightly with plastic wrap and placed in a air-tight container.